-I am a year-round native Cape Codder and have been sailing in Hyannis Harbor since 1960.
-Since 1989, my crew and I have been having a great time operating public sailboat excursions in Hyannis Harbor for over 125,000 satisfied passengers from around the world.
+Captain Marcus Sherman is a year-round native Cape Codder and he has been sailing in Hyannis Harbor since 1960.
+Since 1989, he and his crew have been having a great time operating public sailboat excursions in Hyannis Harbor for over 125,000 satisfied passengers from around the world.
 Whether landlubber or old salts, many of our guests return again and again.

 The atmosphere aboard the boat is friendly, informal and relaxing.
-We’ll be glad to explain some of the unique local history of areas we sail by during the trip, and I love to trade anecdotes with our guests.
+We’ll be glad to explain some of the unique local history of areas we sail by during the trip, and your Captain loves to trade anecdotes with the guests.

 Here is some information about our private charters and public excursions .